JesseR89/Project-one/README.md

 Create a write-up summarizing your major findings.
 This should include a heading for each “question” that you asked your data as well as a short description of your findings and any relevant plots.

+Bonus Use at least one API—if you can find one with data pertinent to your primary research questions.